redstarssystems/metrics/README.md

 ### Built-in functions

-These functions returns various OS and JVM parameters which may be exposed via metrics.
+These functions return various OS and JVM parameters which may be exposed via metrics.

 - **(metrics/free-jvm-mem)** - Get the amount of free memory in the Java Virtual Machine.
 - **(metrics/total-jvm-mem)** - Returns the total amount of memory in the Java virtual machine.